Frequently Asked Questions

 Am I required to purchase materials?

 No. For Classroom Educator, all materials will be provided online (with options of purchase) and you are encouraged to purchase The Gillingham Manual (Green, 8th Edition) by Gillingham and Stillman.
-You do not need to purchase any materials, although some teachers choose to purchase additional pre-made card collections available on the instructor’s website (niemanville.com).
-The Reading and Learning Clinic of Manitoba has other course materials that are optional but might support your OG lesson delivery and practice.
+You do not need to purchase any materials, although some teachers choose to purchase additional materials: – RLCC OG materials and resources for purchase

 These are an entirely optional convenience; you can make all materials yourself.